Node0/node-monitoring-agent/README.md

 # node-monitoring-agent
-#### A temporally high resolution Nodejs based (Updates at 1 Hz, which cloudwatch does not provide as a matter of course) montoring system for EC2.
-I'm perfectly aware that this is niche, and not everybody wants systems data at 1 second resolution, however if you did, here is a relatively straightforward way to obtain such data.
+#### A temporally high resolution Nodejs based (Updates at 1 Hz, which cloudwatch does not provide as a matter of course) monitoring system for EC2.
+I'm perfectly aware that this is niche, and not everybody wants systems data at 1 second resolution, however if you did, here is a relatively straightforward (albeit somewhat of a systems admin & unix'y) way to obtain such data.

 ## Crate DB setup.